PaulOwO/BlogPost-Gameplay-Values-Tool/index.md

 ## Introduction

-This Tool was made in the last part of the first module of the second year in gammes programming at SAE Institute
+This Tool was made in the last part of the first module GPR5100 of the second year in gammes programming at SAE Institute.
+The purpose of the tool is to help the third year with everything related to gameplay values in their city building game called Volyday made on Unreal.
+The tool was divided in 3 parts : Data base, Simulator and Editor

 You can use the [editor on GitHub](https://github.com/PaulOwO/BlogPost-Gameplay-Values-Tool/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.